-The research and development expenses incurred for each agreement listed in the tables above consist of costs incurred for external development and manufacturing services for which we are reimbursed and licensing payments made to the counterparty to such agreement.
-In addition, these expenses include a reasonable estimate of compensation and related costs as billed to our counterparties.
-As part of our revenue recognition policy adopted on January 1, 2018, the costs in the above table are considered an input in our determination of transaction price when they relate to consideration received for the delivery of goods or services.
-For the three and nine months ended September 30, 2019 and 2018, we did not incur material selling, general and administrative expenses related to our collaboration agreements.
+The research and development expenses incurred for each agreement listed in the table above consist of costs incurred for (i) clinical and manufacturing expenses, (ii) external services including consulting services and lab supplies and services, and (iii) other expenses, including professional services, facilities and overhead allocations, and a reasonable estimate of compensation and related costs as billed to our counterparties, for which we recognize net revenue from collaborations.
+For the three months ended March 31, 2020 and 2019, we did not incur material selling, general and administrative expenses related to our collaboration agreements.